-FirstRand analysis of financial results, 30 June 2023, pages 28-29
+FirstRand analysis of financial results, 30 June 2024, pages 7, 30-31

-- FNB's retail lending approach is informed by internal and external data analysis related to affordability indicators, which continue to suggest that low-to-medium-risk customers still have capacity for credit and a higher propensity to take up a broader range of financial services products. - The commercial segment has a deliberate sector focus, specifically in the agriculture, public sector and specialised finance lending portfolios.
+- 87% are retail customers, with 79% being personal customers (<R600k in annual income); and - 13% are commercial customers. - FNB's retail lending approach is informed by internal and external data analysis related to affordability indicators, which continue to suggest that low-to-medium-risk customers still have capacity for credit and a higher propensity to take up a broader range of financial services products. - The commercial segment has a deliberate sector focus, specifically in the agriculture, public sector and specialised finance lending portfolios.
 SMEs are a focus as they are important contributors to economic development and employment.